Auledas/auledas.github.io/_posts/2020-09-12-ubuntusetup2.md

     sudo apt-get install kazam

-The GUI is easy to use, as you can see below, so it is quite straight forward to use.
+The GUI is easy to use, as you can see below, so it is quite straightforward to use.

 ![](/images/kazam.png "Kazam is a screen capture/recorder application")